-Here we have one of the types of cryptosystems used by both sides during the American Revolutionary Period almost a century before, except that in this case the dictionary had three columns to the page instead of two.
+Here we have one of the types of cryptosystems used by both sides during this case the dictionary had three columns to the page instead of two.
 I haven't tried to find what dictionary was used but it shouldn't take long to locate it since the code equivalent of the word "junction" was given: 146, L, 20.

-Moreover, there is extant one fairly long message with its decode given.
+Moreover, there is extant one fairly long message with its decode, given.
 How many other messages there may be in National Archives I don't know.

-Battles and Leaders of the Civil War, New York: The Century Co., 1884, Vol. I p.
+\Battles and Leaders of the Civil War, New York: The Century Co., 1884, Vol. I p.
 581.

-Coming back now to the "court cipher," you will probably find it just as hard to believe, as I find it, that according to all accounts four and only four keys were used by the Confederates during three whole years of warfare, from 1862 to 1865.
-It is true that Southern signalmen make mention of frequent changes in key but in all the literature only the following four are specifically given:
+Coming back now to the "court cipher," you will probably find it just as hard to believe, as I find it, that according to all accounts four and three and a half only four keys were used by the Confederates during three whole years of D warfare/ from 1862 to 1865.
+It is true that Southern signalmen make mention of frequent changes in key but in all the literature only the following cited: three fett are specifically given: all on I live

 - 1) COMPLETE VICTORY

 - 2) MANCHESTER BLUFF

 - 3) COME RETRIBUTION

-- 4) IN GOD WE TRUST
+IN GOD WE TRUST

-It seems that all were used concurrently.
-The first three were used many times, the last--well, I just don't know because only one example has turned up.
-Note that in the case of the first three, the key consists of exactly 15 letters, but why this should be so is not clear to me.
-Had the rule been to make the cipher messages up in 5-letter groups, the explanation would be easy: 15 is a multiple of 5 and this would be of practical value in checking the cryptographic work.
-But, as has been clearly stated, the disguise of word lengths was not even contemplated, let alone prescribed, so that there seems to be no advantage in choosing the keys which contain exactly 15 letters.
-And, by the way, doesn't the key COME RETRIBUTION sound rather ominous to you these days?
+There may have been a fourth bey, I It seems that all were used concurrently.
+A The first threebut I have seen it only once, and that is in a book explaining the "court cipher." many times, the last well, I just don't know because only one example has each of the three keys listed above. turned-up.
+Note that in the case-of-th length was chosen exactly 15 letters, but why this should-be-se is not clear.to-me.
+Had contour only the rule been to make the cipher messages por \$5-letter groups, the explanation would be easy: 15 is a multiple of 5 and this would be of practical value in checking the cryptographic work.
+But, as has been clearly apparently not the practice even of it was stated, the disguise of word lengths was not even contemplated, prescribed, so that there geems to be no advantage in choosing the keys which a multiple of 5. contain emetas to letters.
+And, by the way, doesn't the key COME RETRIBUTION sound rather ominous to you, these days?

-An example or two of authentic Confederate messages which were intercepted and deciphered by members of the WJ.S.M.T.C. may be of interest.
-Here is one:
+An example or two of authentic Confederate messages which were intercepted and deciphered by members of the is one:

-P. 42 - SIS monograph And here is another:
+P. 12 - SIS monograph And here is shother: